-Dinghy ashore then dawn snorkel gear to drift along the tidal river exploring the coral garden as the incoming tide carries you magically along.
+Dinghy ashore then don snorkel gear to drift along the tidal river exploring the coral garden as the incoming tide carries you magically along.

-Alternatively we'll pick up a mooring ball at the Bora Bora Yacht Club and explore their extensive cocktail menu.
-Dine ashore.
+Alternatively, we'll take a mooring ball at the Bora Bora Yacht Club.
+The view is rivaled by their extensive cocktail selection and dining menu.

-DAY 5 Saturday September 9: Bora Bora to Taha'a (Motu Tautau or Tapuamu Bay) ~ 25nm
+DAY 5 Friday, September 27: Bora Bora to Taha'a (Motu Tautau or Baie Tapuamu) ~ 25nm

-Sail to Taha'a and anchor off the reef at Motu Tau Tau.
+Sail back to Taha'a and anchor off the reef at Motu Tautau.
 Enjoy lunch and spend the afternoon snorkeling in the shallows.